-On November 28, 2014, we hosted a very special dinner in the sanctuary of the Church, prepared by two of New York City’s great chefs, David Garcelon of the Waldorf Astoria New York, and Jacques Sorci of the New York Palace and served to people who are currently homeless, those at risk of hunger, and those who are not.
-The dinner provided an opportunity for everyone to sit down together, strengthen our connections, and raise money to support the work of Crossroads.
-This dinner has continued each year since on the Friday after Thanksgiving.
-Please join us this year Friday, November 24.
+On the Friday after Thanksgiving, we host a very special dinner in the sanctuary of the Church, prepared by two of New York City’s great chefs, David Garcelon of the Waldorf Astoria New York, and Jacques Sorci of the New York Palace, and serve to people who are currently homeless, those at risk of hunger, and those who are not.
+The dinner provides an opportunity for everyone to sit down together, strengthen our connections, and raise money to support the work of Crossroads.
 Learn more at faresharefriday.org

 Volunteers are Welcome and Needed